-- Organization of a seminar jointly with Greycells, an organisation of former international development civil servants: “Dialogue 2021.
+- Organization of a seminar jointly with Greycells, (association of former international civil servants for development): “Dialogue 2021.
 People, Planet and Prosperity: Can Social mobilization shape the agenda at the local, national, and global levels” .
 The event will be held in Geneva on 28 June 2021 in hybrid format.
 In addition, a survey has been launched until 15 April to feed the debates of this intergenerational dialogue (survey available in English, French, Spanish, Italian and Swiss-German)

 Impact on Sustainable Development Goals and Targets